-An outdoor collection of sofas with a contemporary classic accent, Gio stands out for its solid teakwood frames in a special antique grey finish, which grants the wood a particular lived-in look with silver grey reflections.
+An outdoor collection of sofas with a contemporary classic accent, Gio stands out for its solid natural teakwood or in a special antique grey finish frames, which grants the wood a particular lived-in look with silver grey reflections.
 The various types of sofas, terminal elements and chaise longues can be combined to form in-line, corner and peninsula seating.
-They all have a basic frame made of wooden slats, on which a backrest and armrests – characterised by an interlacing of dove grey coloured polypropylene ribbons – can easily be inserted.
+They all have a basic frame made of wooden slats, on which a backrest and armrests – characterised by an interlacing of polypropylene ribbons – can easily be inserted.
 This particular type of frame allows for easily disassembling of the various components, so as to reduce the space needed to store the products in winter.
 The seats’ seat and back cushions, in exclusive colour combinations, make Gio particularly enveloping and comfortable.
 In addition to the sofas, the Gio series also includes loungers, armchairs, chairs, tables and accessories.

 shaped polyurethane of different density, combination of Solotex fibre and visco-elastic polyurethane, cover in water repellent polyester fibre

 PES fabric coated on one side in PU

 Register to the reserved area for moodboards, 2D, 3D, Revit, inspirational images and much more

 Colors & Finishes

 Antonio Citterio was born in Meda (Milano) in 1950, and started his design office in 1972, graduating in architecture at the Politecnico di Milano in 1975.
 Between 1987 and 1996 he worked in association with Terry Dwan and, together, they designed buildings in Europe and Japan.